-Causing physical harm to another person or even just threatening that person in a menacing manner could result in criminal charges for assault.
+Causing physical harm to another person or even just threatening that person in a menacing way could result in criminal charges for assault.
 If you are facing assault charges, a Bellevue assault lawyer can help you fight back.

 An experienced criminal lawyer could ensure your constitutional rights are upheld.
 Additionally, a lawyer from Berry Law could work to secure the best outcome possible in your case based on the specific circumstances.